A New Electric Back Shaver/Trimmer On The Market

 - Handle design allows me to access all areas of my back.

-- Pretty quiet overall although the shaver head is kind of a high pitch whine.
+- Pretty quiet overall although the shaver head is kind of a high-pitched whine.

 - Great for people with a lot of moles, scars, or skin tags on their backs.